-The U.S. and foreign patents and patent applications related to blood stem cells nominally expire between 2023 and 2032, subject to extensions that may be available on a country-by-country basis, including in the U.S.
+U.S. and foreign patents that may be granted on these applications related to PH15 to improve psychomotor and cognitive performance will nominally expire in 2044, subject to extensions that may be available on a country-by-country basis, including in the U.S.